My Home Page with Links to My Other

 writes, sees the glass as 99 percent full.
 The normal accidents theorists see

-it as one percent empty--and when it comes to nuclear war, one percent is at
+it as one percent empty--and when it comes to nuclear war, one percent is thousands of times too high.

 The high reliability theory is fine in

-the right situations—low probability accidents that can cause only a handful of
+the right situations—low probability accidents that cause only a few

 deaths.

-much from constant success, yet there is something that could be more
+little from constant success, yet something could be more

 dangerous: "the resourcefulness with which committed individuals and